Lohith499/node_jwt_mongo_auth/README.md

 ## Libraries used

-1. Mongoose - to connect and do crud operations on MongoDB collection
+1. mongoose - to connect and do crud operations on MongoDB collection
-2. Jsonwebtoken - to maintain authentication
+2. jsonwebtoken - to maintain authentication
-3. Body-parser - to extract data from request
+3. body-parser - to extract data from request
-4. Bcrypt - to encrypt and decrypt the password
+4. bcrypt - to encrypt and decrypt the password
-5. Express - Framework to develop APIs
+5. express - Framework to develop APIs
+6. dotenv - helps us extracting vcalues from .env file